Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • Prevent and treat lung infections.
 Certain vaccines, like the flu vaccine and pneumonia immunizations, are important in preventing chronic lung infections.
 Current respiratory infections should be treated with antibiotics if possible.

-Hospital admission and emergency department visit data for COPD come from the Office of Health Care Statistics in the Utah Department of Health.
+Hospital admission and emergency department visit data for COPD come from the Healthcare Information and Analysis Programs in the Utah Department of Health and Human Services.

 If COPD can be caught and diagnosed early, treatment can begin earlier before progression worsens.